 Mainly people complained that the cat named Buttercup because of his orange fur was for some reason played by a black and white cat in the film.

-Mike Brody (Chief Brody's older son), the only character to appear in all four Jaws movies, is played by Chris Rebello in the original, Mark Gruner in Jaws2, Dennis Quaid in Jaws 3D and Lance Guest in Jaws: The Revenge.
+Mike Brody and his brother Sean (Chief Brody's sons), the only characters to appear in all four Jaws movies, are played by Chris Rebello and Jay Mello in the original, Mark Gruner and Marc Gilpin in Jaws 2, Dennis Quaid and John Putch in Jaws 3D and Lance Guest and Mitchell Anderson in Jaws: The Revenge.
+Justified, as they grow older in the course of the series.

 In the 2010 Clash of the Titans, Andromeda was played by Alexa Davalos and was brunette.
 In Wrath of the Titans, she was played by Rosamund Pike, who is blonde.